isaac-manubag/portfolio/readme.md

-# Backend for URL Shortener built with Hapi
+# Just a portfolio
 ## What I learned
-- Hapi
-- Hapi Auth
-- Hapi Routing
-- MongoDB
-- Mongoose
+- HapiJS